dmelkk/BioTech/README.md

 traceability in the supply chain, and increased automation of commercial processes in logistics.

-so we chose open source Etherium based Blockchain for our project, that mostly satisfied all our needs.
+So we chose open source Ethereum based Blockchain for our project, that mostly satisfied all our needs.
 The basic idea is pretty simple: it's a main Blockchain the consists Sub-Chains of smart-contracts between participants of supply chain.

 let's dive dipper in to the this process.
 First of all we have factory who marks their product with DNA-Sample, then factory supplying further.
 It's the main point of our idea.
 We creating time stamp smart contract about this deal then we add some important information about product (like DNA-Sample hash) if contract was successful than we push in Blockchain.
 If it wasn't, Product would be send back with obvious consequences.
 In this way the last end-consumer, but also everyone in the supply chain, know everything about origins of a product.
-So we avoid unnecessary DNA-Sample verifications which is very expensive, but it is still possible.
+Hence we avoid unnecessary DNA-Sample verifications which is very expensive, but it is still possible.

 ### Another existing solutions

 There are a lot of logistics companies all over the world, and some of them already use the Blockchain technology.
 For example, such British companies as Martin Yarlgaard and Everlegger label their products with qr-codes and enter the results of certification checks into blocks at the each stage.
 But what do we offer?
 We Offering our implementation, we are the first one who introduces DNA markers and Blockchain at the same time.
 Furthermore, compared to the above companies, helps to avoid code falsification better and completely trace at which stage the potential supply of raw materials failed.

 ### To sum up
 To sum up, let's go through the key points again.
 We offer: